lastweek/lastweek.github.io/docs/notes/paper_perf_shadows.md

   Helper thread (or precomputation) is mainly used as a vehicle for speculatively generating data addresses and prefetching.

-### Put it all together
+###  1.3. <a name='Putitalltogether'></a>Put it all together

 - Both runahead and helper thread were proposed to do prefetch.
   But they have a key difference.
 Runahead is invoked in the *same core*, and is invoked when ROB is full (not always though).
 Helper thread is invoked at *another core*.
-- For runahead, it can just fetch the instructions and run, no need to cook another code snipppt.
-  For helper thread, it needs to extract a code slice that will run on another core.
+Besides, runahead can just fetch the instructions and run, no need to cook another code slice.
+But for helper thread, it needs to extract a code slice that will run on another core.
+- I think the most important thing is to realize their insight.
+  In the most straightforward and plain way: they are trying to get the most out of the otherwise-wasted resource.
+For example, in runahead, they realize that with some help, the CPU is still able to generate cache misses even if the instruction table is full.
+  For precomputation, obviously it is using the other idle cores.
+  The simple insight itself is not interesting enough, usually where it's applied make things quite interesting.

+###  1.4. <a name='Locks'></a>Locks

+Applying the insight of "get the most out of the otherwise-wasted resource" to the lock area.
+I will wait for Sanidhya's SOSP'19 paper. :-)

-## Microseconds
+##  2. <a name='Microseconds'></a>Microseconds

 Fill me in

-## Milliseconds
+##  3. <a name='Milliseconds'></a>Milliseconds

 Sleep.
 And wake me up when september ends.
 And this seems to be enough. ;-) This is true for OS to handle slow HDD and slow network.